Section A: Has Your Sponsor Licence Been Revoked?

 What happens if my sponsor licence is revoked?

-Should your licence be revoked, any pending sponsored visa applications from potential employees or existing sponsored employees will be refused, and your existing sponsor workers’ leave will be curtailed.
+Pending sponsored visa applications will usually be refused, and your existing sponsored workers’ leave will be curtailed.
 You will lose permission to recruit and employ workers from all visa categories under the licence and the organisation will be removed from the register of sponsors.

 Can a business continue to operate after its sponsor licence is revoked?